Agnieszka-21/yoga-mats/README.md

 - From the source section drop-down menu, select the Main Branch
 - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - <https://agnieszka-21.github.io/yoga-mats/index.html>
+The live link can be found here: <https://agnieszka-21.github.io/yoga-mats/index.html>

 In order to clone the repository:
 - Use the following link: [https://github.com/Agnieszka-21/yoga-mats.git](https://github.com/Agnieszka-21/yoga-mats.git)